UnitedHealth names former Glaxo CEO Witty to lead company

 Wichmann, 59, joined UnitedHealth in 1998 and became its CEO in September 2017.

-Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. slipped nearly $3 to $334.93 while broader markets edged up after trading started Thursday.
+Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. slipped 2% to $330.41 while broader markets climbed in Thursday afternoon trading.